gares/iris/ProofGuide.md

 When using ghost state in Iris, you have to make sure that the resource algebras you need are actually available.
 Every Iris proof is carried out using a universally quantified list `Σ: gFunctors` defining which resource algebras are available.
-You can think of this as a list of resource algebras, though in reality it is a list of locally contractive functors from COFEs to Cameras, which are typically defined using the combinators for functors described above.
 The `Σ` is the *global* list of resources that the entire proof can use.
 We keep the `Σ` universally quantified to enable composition of proofs.

+You can think of this as a list of resource algebras, though in reality it is a list of locally contractive functors from COFEs to Cameras.
+This list is used to define the parameter `F` of Iris mentioned in the previous section.
 The formal side of this is described in §7.4 of
-[The Iris Documentation](http://plv.mpi-sws.org/iris/appendix-3.1.pdf); here we describe the Coq aspects of this approach.
+[The Iris Documentation](http://plv.mpi-sws.org/iris/appendix-3.1.pdf); here we describe the user-side Coq aspects of this approach.

 The assumptions that an Iris proof makes are collected in a type class called `somethingG`.
 The most common kind of assumptions is `inG`, which says that a